Organize notes#

 In some sense, having a version of all concepts you care about in your own words is like allowing yourself to make your own definitions (like the author of many textbooks must do).
 These articles will pursue definitions that match Wikipedia, but when Wikipediaâs definitions arenât enough weâll come up with our own (essentially comment on a bunch of Wikipedia articles in a new article).
 That is, these articles (and anyoneâs own notes) attempt to build a âmountainâ of knowledge; to do so requires tracking custom dependencies in case the mountain must be rebased.

 Would you rather archive or forget?
 At least when you archive, you have a choice.
-Donât throw away ideas that you put a lot of thought into at one point; at least learn the lesson that you spent too long trying and failing to reinvent the wheel (you may even want to write down this lesson).
-Either that, or you spent too much time writing down duplicated TODo trying to get yourself to do something unimportant to you.
+Donât throw away ideas that you put a lot of thought into at one point; at least you learned that you spent too long trying and failing to reinvent the wheel.

 When all your thoughts are connected and your notes are clean, every project becomes less risky in terms of whether youâre going to fail to learn anything long-term.
 If you take on a project where you donât understand all the justifications for what youâre doing, not only are you going to be more likely to fail to get it to work, youâre not going to remember what you did learn if you donât get it to work (because youâll assume what you learned wasnât helpful, and wonât know what you missed).
 If you build up your thoughts based on other thoughts in your notes, then even if you fail farther downstream youâll still have built up some knowledge.
 In some sense, this is encouraging the âsmallâ in INVEST strategy.